 This non-fiction survey of racism in American history is well worth the read.
 It is a good introduction to racism in American history and the winner of the National Book Award.
-The explanations and descriptions of early 16th to 18th racist leader seldom is written about, so few know of that era other than brief descriptions of the murderous Middle Passage.
+The explanations and descriptions of early 16th to 18th racist leaders are seldom written about, so few people know of that era other than brief descriptions of the murderous Middle Passage.

 So this popular book in a simple basic sense at first, is helpful, especially for those who don't know racism's history.

-And, despite his skimming across the surface of most American history because his book is an overview, Kendi does go a bit more deeply into the horrific tragedy of Reconstruction and its racist aftermath when the racist Redeemers took over all Southern governments between 1865 and 1879 (and the U.S. government let them; indeed, the Hays government helped them!:-()
+And, despite his skimming across the surface of most of American history, Kendi does go a bit more deeply into the horrific tragedy of Reconstruction and its racist aftermath when the racist Redeemers took over all Southern governments between 1865 and 1879 (and the U.S. government let them; indeed, the Hays government helped them!:-()

-His book was a good review for me of that time period since I’ve not read Foner’s Reconstruction, a scholarly one for about 7-10 years ago.
+His book was a good review for me of that time period since I read Foner’s Reconstruction, a scholarly tome about 7-10 years ago.

-HOWEVER by midpoint Kendi’s basic schematic for categorizing all of humankind begins to show signs of distortion, misleading, and down-wrong falsehood, and confusion.
-He obsesses to make everyone fit into his few cookie-cutter stereotypical categories.
+HOWEVER by midpoint Kendi’s basic schematic for categorizing all of humankind begins to show signs of distortion, misleading claims, down-wrong falsehood, and confusion.
+He obsesses to make everyone fit into his ideological biases, into his few cookie-cutter stereotypical categories.

-Cutting every human to fit his 4-5 Procustrian beds.
-He, especially does this when he attempts to blame almost everyone for holding racist views, even calls nearly all abolitionists and Civil Rights workers actually “racist” in various ways, including Garrison, Douglas, and Martin Luther King!
-And his book gets worse.
+Cutting every human to fit into one of his 4 or 5 Procustrian beds.
+He, especially does this when he attempts to blame almost everyone for holding racist views, even calls nearly all abolitionists and Civil Rights workers “racist” including Garrison, Douglas, and Martin Luther King!
+And then his book gets worse.

 #1 Kendi confuses inherent worth of all humans with thinking that all humans essentially have the same immediate achievement ability.
-He thinks American leaders who thought that illiterate, abused ex-slaves weren’t immediately ready for voting, leading, achieving, are racists because of that.
+He thinks American leaders who thought that illiterate, abused ex-slaves weren’t immediately ready for voting, leading, and achieving were racists because of that.
 Maybe some of them were.

-Contrary to what Kendi asserts, American leaders' seeking to help ex-slaves become literate before they were allowed to vote (and become full citizens) wasn’t "racist," wasn't a denial of their inherent worth.
-Rather it was an acknowledgment that despite their human inherent worth, enslavement had hindered them, had kept them from achievement in many areas, and that therefore, the ex-slaves needed to be given the means and finances and education to now work toward achieving what had been previously denied them.
+Contrary to what Kendi asserts, American leaders seeking to help ex-slaves become literate before they were allowed to vote (and become full citizens) weren't "racist," weren't denying their inherent worth.
+Rather it was an acknowledgment that despite the Blacks' human inherent worth, enslavement had hindered them, had kept them from achievement in many areas, and that therefore, the ex-slaves needed to be given the means and finances and education to work toward achieving what had been previously denied them.